dmsoares/guess-a-number/README.md

 ### Running

-To see the magic happen, you can use Stack as well and do `stack exec guess-a-number` or run the executable directly.
+To see it in action, you can use Stack as well and do `stack exec guess-a-number` or run the executable directly.

 ## What if it doesn't work?